LuisCorales/webcrawler-js/README.md

 - Checks if it collects all 30 entries correctly.
 - Checks if the json files with all 30 entries, filtered by comments and filtered by points are written correctly.
 - Checks if every object of each file has the expected values (order, title. comments and points).
+- Checks if the filtered data is sorted correctly.

 # _How does it work?_